-Our HR Vision specifies that we believe that the "personal development of individual employees contributes to the stable and sustainable growth of Mizuho as a whole."
-Therefore, we put emphasis on training that encourages employees to utilize their strengths and provides opportunities for them to use their skills and develop their abilities.
-Ensuring that each individual has access to career development support is a key part of this endeavor.
-In addition, we are pursuing various initiatives that help increase the understanding and awareness of our Corporate Identity and which support the embedding of a shared, group–wide corporate culture.
+Our HR Vision reflects our belief that the personal development of individual employees contributes to the stable and sustainable growth of Mizuho as a whole.
+In line with this belief, we provide employees with opportunities to leverage their strengths and develop their skills.
+We also support each employee in designing their own career.
+In addition, we are pursuing various initiatives to increase understanding and awareness of our Corporate Identity and to foster a shared corporate culture group–wide.

 - *"Second career" refers to Mizuho group employees who are re–hired by the group after their mandatory retirement (aged approx. 50–55).
 Please note this applies only to Japan.

 Management training program

 At Mizuho, we are striving to create a supportive work environment in which every employee can participate fully while developing their skills.
 As part of this, we are enhancing management capabilities within the organization.
 Our management training program gives new managers support at the start of their management careers and more experienced managers opportunities to update their skills.
 The goal of the program is to ensure that managers understand their roles, acquire essential knowledge and skills, and succeed in producing consistent results with their teams.